 Looking for work can be hard and sometimes it’s difficult to know where to start.
 The right advice at the right time can make a big difference.

 Our team of Jobs Advocates are out and about in communities throughout the City of Whittlesea.
 They are meeting with people in community spaces such as libraries, public housing foyers, sports clubs and shopping centres.
-They are sharing their knowledge and resources about finding a job.
+They are sharing their knowledge and resources to help in your job search.
 If you need some support, we’re here for you.

 How can a Jobs Victoria Advocate help you?